dotelpenguin/enigma-touch-museum/README.md

 - [ ] WebHost Display flickers due to refresh
 - [ ] Logic not handling 4 Rotor configs
 - [ ] Logic issues with Lettered Rotors
+- [ ] New Function to Configure Enigma Touch over USB for Museum Mode.
+Config to set andrestore on exit

 ## Known Issues